llm-bible/llm-bible.github.io/_publications/jain2024multilingual.markdown

 bibkey: jain2024multilingual
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.09373"}
-tags: ['Prompting', 'RAG', 'Responsible AI', 'Tools', 'Uncategorized']
+tags: ['Prompting', 'RAG', 'Responsible AI', 'Tools']
 ---
 Recent advances in large language models (LLMs) have led to their extensive global deployment, and ensuring their safety calls for comprehensive and